aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/smart_vector.md

 ## Function `reverse`

-Reverse the order of the elements in the vector v in-place.
+Reverse the order of the Ts in the vector v in-place.
 Disclaimer: This function may be costly.
 Use it at your own discretion.